 The Conference Interpreting MA prepares you for work as a professional conference interpreter for international organisations and the private market.
-Languages offered include Mandarin, Chinese, French, English, German, Italian, Japanese, Polish, Romanian, Russian and Spanish.
+Languages offered include Mandarin, French, English, German, Italian, Japanese, Polish, Russian and Spanish.
 You'll benefit from work placements, site visits and dummy booth practice at the European Commission, the Court of Justice of the European Union and United Nations (Geneva and Vienna).
 Our state-of-the-art interpreting suite is equipped with digital facilities for interpreting practice, virtual classes and web streaming.

 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 100% of all 2017 graduates from this course were in work or further study within six months.

 The course offers a wide range of language combinations paired with English: French, German, Italian, Japanese, Polish, Portuguese, Russian and Spanish.
 Further language combinations with English, such as Arabic, may also be available, subject to demand, staff expertise and availability of learning resources.